wobo-gavin/repo0312/docs/testing.rst

 .. warning::

     The following functionality is provided to help developers of /* Replaced /* Replaced /* Replaced Guzzle */ */ */
-    develop HTTP adapters.
+    develop HTTP handlers.
 There is no promise of backwards compatibility when it comes to the node.js test server or the ``/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Tests\Server`` class.
 If you are using the test server or ``Server`` class outside of /* Replaced /* Replaced /* Replaced guzzle */ */ */http//* Replaced /* Replaced /* Replaced guzzle */ */ */, then you will need to configure autoloading and